 Not An Option wins Flemington feature

-The Stud couple's black and gold colours had previously been carried two a pair of Group Two successes at .
-About Time delivered a fitting victory in the Stakes (2050m), which was previously known as the and has this year been renamed in honour of the legendary former owner of the world-renowned stud.
-Habana later added a thrilling last-stride victory in the Rich Hill Mile (1600m).
+The Cambridge Stud couple’s black and gold colours had previously been carried two a pair of Group Two successes at .
+About Time delivered a fitting victory in the Stakes (2050m), which was previously known as the Royal Stakes and has this year been renamed in honour of the legendary former owner of the world-renowned stud. later added a thrilling last-stride victory in the Rich Hill Mile (1600m).

 Just like Habana earlier in the afternoon, Not An Option had to dig deep in a tight finish to earn his spoils at Flemington.

-The two set down to fight out a head-bobbing battle to the finish, and Not An Option called on all his fighting qualities to just prevail.
+The two set down to out a head-bobbing battle to the finish, and Not An Option called on all his fighting qualities to just prevail.

 “It was lucky that my horse had the real will to win,” Dee said.
 “At the end of the day, Jye would have outridden me in that race, so it was lucky that my horse was able to get his head over the line in front.